MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 <b>Collaborators</b>: Product Designer, Product Manager, B2B Sales Director

-> **Disclaimer**: Code samples have been abstracted and certain details redacted or generalized to respect confidentiality agreements.
-This case study is intended to demonstrate technical problem-solving and development approach.

 ## Project Background
 A clear gap existed in the patient journey for a healthcare platform's appointment service: enabling both patients and referring providers to easily save, manage, and share lists of treatment centers.
 Providers were unable to save their favorite centers for future reference or share them efficiently, hindering their ability to make recommendations.